developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 Here are some tips to keep in mind:

-- [x] **Keep it small**: Lambda functions have a maximum size limit of 250MB, so make sure your code is as small as possible.
+- [x] **Keep it small**: Lambda functions have a maximum size limit of 250MB, so make sure your code is as small as possible[^aws-lambda-quotas].
 - [x] **Use async/await**: Use async/await instead of callbacks to handle asynchronous operations.
-- [x] **Minimize dependencies**: Only include the dependencies that you need in your `package.json` file.
+- [x] **Minimize dependencies**: Only include the dependencies that you need in your `package.json` file[^lambda-best-practices-medium].
-- [x] **Use environment variables**: Store sensitive informations like API keys and database credentials in environment variables.
+- [x] **Use environment variables**: Store sensitive informations like API keys and database credentials in environment variables[^lambda-env-vars].
-- [x] **Handle errors**: Make sure to handle errors properly in your code to prevent your Lambda function from crashing.
+- [x] **Handle errors**: Make sure to handle errors properly in your code to prevent your Lambda function from crashing[^lambda-best-practices-devto].

 ### Code Snippet: Example Lambda Function

 We will be using ECMAScript to develop our application, but you're welcome to try other alternatives.

+The logs you see in this code will be emitted to the [AWS] Cloudwatch logs.

 ```javascript title="application/index.js"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/765285871571181ff3dc73b2707dacce9769af26/application/index.js"